prawnsalad/wsgateway/readme.md

 ~~~

 On startup important bits of information is reported that will impact your system:
-- config - The config file being loaded
+- CONFIG - The config file being loaded
-- NOFILES - The max number of open files wsgateway can open.
+- NOFILES - The max number of open connections wsgateway can open.
 Change this via your OS ulimits
 - GOMAXPROCS - Max number of goroutines able to be used.
 Usually the same number of CPU cores
 - NUMCPU - Number of CPU cores available.
 More cores = more concurrency